Cholera - Overview

 • Diarrhea exceeding one cup per hour

-• Significantly reduced urine output for more than four hours
+• Significant decrease in urine output over four hours

-If the patient is an infant, pregnant woman, or has chronic illnesses, they should be taken to the hospital immediately, even if symptoms are mild.
+If the patient is an infant, pregnant, or has chronic illnesses, even mild symptoms warrant urgent medical attention.

-If there is suspected exposure to the pathogen, even in the absence of symptoms, health authorities should be notified proactively.
-In cases of clustered infections, immediate isolation and water source control can effectively interrupt the transmission chain.
-Healthcare personnel must wear protective equipment to implement contact prevention measures to avoid cross-infection.
+After suspected exposure to the pathogen, even asymptomatic individuals should report to health authorities.
+In outbreak scenarios, early isolation and water source control can effectively break the transmission chain.
+Healthcare workers should wear protective gear during contact to prevent cross-infection.

-In outbreak hotspots, if community members exhibit "rice-water stools" (grayish-white cloudy excrement), it should be regarded as an emergency alert.
-Such excrement contains a large number of cholera bacteria, and if not properly handled, it can severely contaminate the environment, creating new sources of infection.
+In epidemic hotspots, community members experiencing "rice-water stool" (grayish, cloudy excreta) should be considered an emergency.
+Such excreta contain high concentrations of Vibrio cholerae, and improper handling can severely contaminate the environment, creating new sources of infection.

 Frequently Asked Questions

-How to determine if a cholera patient needs immediate medical attention?
+How to determine if a cholera patient needs immediate hospitalization?

-If severe dehydration symptoms occur, such as a drastic decrease in urine output, dry skin with loss of elasticity, altered consciousness, or a sharp drop in blood pressure, immediate medical attention is required.
-Patients with mild vomiting or diarrhea can initially supplement with oral rehydration salts, but if symptoms persist for more than 12 hours or are accompanied by a high fever, they should seek professional medical assistance as soon as possible.
+If severe dehydration symptoms appear, such as significantly decreased urine output, dry skin with loss of elasticity, altered consciousness, or a sharp drop in blood pressure, seek medical attention immediately.
+Patients with mild vomiting or diarrhea can initially use oral rehydration salts, but if symptoms persist for more than 12 hours or are accompanied by high fever, professional medical help should be sought promptly.

-Can a person still get infected after receiving the cholera vaccine?
+Can I still get infected after vaccination against cholera?

-The vaccine can reduce the risk of infection by about 60-90%, but it cannot completely prevent it.
-After vaccination, attention to food hygiene is still necessary, as the vaccine provides lower protection against the O139 serotype, and the virus strains may mutate over time.
-Travelers to high-risk areas are advised to prioritize both vaccination and hygiene practices.
+The vaccine can reduce the risk of infection by about 60-90%, but it cannot provide complete protection.
+Post-vaccination, attention to food hygiene remains necessary, especially since the vaccine offers lower protection against serogroup O139, and viral strains may mutate over time.
+Travelers to high-risk areas should combine vaccination with good hygiene practices.

-In the early stages of recovery, the diet should consist of easily digestible light foods, such as rice porridge, steamed vegetables, and cooked noodles.
-High-fiber, spicy, or dairy products should be avoided to prevent further irritation to the gastrointestinal tract.
-It is recommended to eat small amounts multiple times and continue to replenish electrolytes until symptoms are completely resolved.
+During recovery, focus on easily digestible, bland foods such as plain rice porridge, steamed vegetables, and cooked noodles.
+Avoid high-fiber, spicy, or dairy products to prevent further gastrointestinal irritation.
+It is advisable to eat small, frequent meals and continue electrolyte replenishment until symptoms are fully resolved.

-If no symptoms appear and there has been no direct contact with the patient's excrement, isolation is usually not necessary.
-However, close observation should be maintained for 3-5 days, and if symptoms such as diarrhea or cramping occur, immediate medical attention should be sought, and contact history should be disclosed.
-The main transmission route is through food contamination, not direct person-to-person contact.
+If there are no symptoms and no direct contact with the patient's excreta, usually no quarantine is necessary.
+However, close observation for 3-5 days is recommended.
+If diarrhea, abdominal cramps, or other symptoms develop, seek medical attention immediately and inform health authorities.
+The main transmission route is through contaminated food, not direct person-to-person contact.

-Filtration alone cannot completely eliminate Vibrio cholerae; it must be combined with boiling or chlorination.
-It is recommended to boil water for at least one minute or treat it with chlorine effervescent tablets.
-Bottled water is relatively safe, but once opened, it may still become contaminated and harbor bacteria, so it should be consumed promptly.
+Filtering alone cannot completely eliminate Vibrio cholerae; boiling or chlorination is also necessary.
+It is recommended to boil water for at least 1 minute or treat with chlorination tablets.
+Bottled water is relatively safe but may be contaminated after opening, so it should be consumed promptly.

 Cholera